-Chief Executive To review risk registers within their Directorate Management Team Meetings. and Directors To ensure effective risk management within their Directorate.
+To review and challenge risk registers within their Directorate Management Team Meetings.
+Directors To ensure effective risk management within their Directorate.
 To escalate risks for inclusion on the Strategic Risk Register.
 To instigate and manage actions to mitigate risks.
-Heads of Service To review and create risk registers within their service area.
-To ensure effective risk management within their service area.
-To Instigate and manage actions to mitigate risks.
+To create risk registers within their service area.
+Heads of Service To ensure effective risk management within their service area.
+Heads of Service To Instigate and manage actions to mitigate risks.
 To escalate risks where appropriate.
-Project To identify and manage project level risks.
-Managers To escalate risks for inclusion on Service level risk registers Report risks to Project Board.
-Partnership Lead Officers To identify and manage partnership risks from the Council's perspective.
-To identify and manage risks from the partnership's perspective (if the lead authority).
-To escalate risks for inclusion on Service or Strategic level risk registers.
-Employees To escalate information regarding opportunities or threats within their working environment to senior management.
-To take steps in everyday work activities to reduce risk.
+To identify and manage project level risks.
+Programme/Project Managers To escalate risks for inclusion on Service level risk registers To report risks to Programme/Project Board.
+Partnership Lead To manage partnership risks in line with the council's Partnership Protocol.
+Officers To escalate risks for inclusion on Service or Strategic level risk registers.
+To escalate information regarding opportunities or threats within their working environment to senior management.
+Employees To take steps in everyday work activities to reduce risk.
 Report incidents or near misses to senior management.
 To create and maintain operational level risk registers as required.
-Risk Coordinators To support Services in managing their Service Risk Register.
-To maintain the Service Risk Register on Performance Plus.
+To support Services in managing their Service Risk Register.
+Risk Coordinators To maintain the Service Risk Register.
 To act as the key point of contact within their Service Area on risk issues.

-Risk Manager Report to the Director of Finance and Support on a quarterly basis, on the effectiveness of risk management systems. \triangleright Promote risk management throughout the Council 4 To provide guidance and advice on the Council's risk management approach. \triangleright To co-ordinate risk management across the Council.
-Arrange and facilitate risk workshops and training exercises.
-Maintain and manage the Strategic risk register.
+To report to the Director of Finance and Support on a quarterly basis, on the effectiveness of risk management systems.
+To promote risk management throughout the Council Risk Manager To provide guidance and advice on the Council's risk management approach.
+To co-ordinate risk management across the Council.
+To arrange and facilitate risk workshops and training exercises.
+To maintain the Strategic Risk Register.